djhmateer/djhmateer.github.io/_posts/2020-11-18-xr with tidyverse beginners guide.md

 ## Why use R / Who uses R

-Biology Scientists - analyse experimental data
+- Biology Scientists - analyse experimental data
-Data Scientists - wrange data
+- Data Scientists - wrangle data

+I've noticed that people who know Python / C# (or a high level language) tend to use that for the wrangling

+[Pandas](http://www.python-ds.com/python-data-wrangling) is a common Python library for wrangling

+For storage if you're comfortable with SQL often people store the data in Postgres / MySQL then chart with R. This means you can use SQL to get the data out of the db in the shape you want.

 - Data Manipulation / [Data Wrangling](https://en.wikipedia.org/wiki/Data_wrangling) / Data Munging - transforming raw data into another formating with the intent of making it more appropriate.
 (Dplry package in Tidyverse) - pronounced dee plier
 - Tidying data ie changing it. (tidyr packacke in Tidyverse)